Ghil'ad Zuckermann

 Ghil'ad Zuckermann (גלעד צוקרמן, [ɡilˈ(ʔ)ad ˈt͡sukeʁman]; 1 June 1971) is an Israeli-born language revivalist and linguist who works in contact linguistics, lexicology and the study of language, culture and identity.

-Zuckermann is Professor of Linguistics and Chair of Endangered Languages at the University of Adelaide, Australia.
-He is the president of the Australian Association for Jewish Studies.
+Zuckermann was awarded the Rubinlicht Prize (2023) "for his research on the profound influence of Yiddish on modern Hebrew", and listed among Australia's top 30 "living legends of research" (2024) by The Australian.

+He is the Chair of the Jury for the Jeonju International Awards for Promoting Intangible Cultural Heritage (since 2024).

 Overview

-Zuckermann was born in Tel Aviv in 1971 and raised in Eilat.
-He attended the United World College (UWC) of the Adriatic in 1987–1989.
+Zuckermann was born in Tel Aviv in 1971, was raised in Eilat, and attended the United World College (UWC) of the Adriatic in 1987–1989.
 In 1997 he received an M.A. in Linguistics from the Adi Lautman Program at Tel Aviv University.
 In 1997–2000 he was Scatcherd European Scholar of the University of Oxford and Denise Skinner Graduate Scholar at St Hugh's College, receiving a D.Phil.
 (Oxon.) in 2000.
 While at Oxford, he served as president of the Jewish student group L'Chaim Society.
 As Gulbenkian research fellow at Churchill College (2000–2004), he was affiliated with the Department of Linguistics, Faculty of Modern and Medieval Studies, University of Cambridge.
 He received a titular Ph.D.
 (Cantab.) in 2003.

-Zuckermann is a polyglot, with his past teaching positions ranging across universities in England, China, Australia, Singapore, Slovakia, Israel, and the United States.
-In 2010-2015 he was China's Ivy League Project 211 "Distinguished Visiting Professor", and "Shanghai Oriental Scholar" professorial fellow, at Shanghai International Studies University.
-He was Australian Research Council (ARC) Discovery Fellow in 2007-2011 and was awarded research fellowships at various universities in various countries.
+Zuckermann is a hyperpolyglot, with his past professorships ranging across universities in England, China, Australia, Singapore, Slovakia, Israel, and the United States.
+In 2010–2015 he was China's Ivy League Project 211 "Distinguished Visiting Professor", and "Shanghai Oriental Scholar" professorial fellow, at Shanghai International Studies University.

+He was Australian Research Council (ARC) Discovery Fellow in 2007–2011, and National Health and Medical Research Council (NHMRC) grant holder in 2017–2021, studying the effects of Indigenous language reclamation on wellbeing.
 He was awarded a British Academy Research Grant, Memorial Foundation of Jewish Culture Postdoctoral Fellowship, Harold Hyam Wingate Scholarship and Chevening Scholarship.

-Currently, Zuckermann is Professor of Linguistics and Chair of Endangered Languages at the University of Adelaide.
-He is elected member of the Australian Institute of Aboriginal and Torres Strait Islander Studies and the Foundation for Endangered Languages.
-He serves as Editorial Board member of the Journal of Language Contact (Brill), consultant for the Oxford English Dictionary (OED), and expert witness in (corpus) lexicography, (forensic) linguistics and trademarks (intellectual property).
-In 2013-2015 he was President of the Australasian Association of Lexicography (AustraLex).
-Since February 2017 he has been the president of the Australian Association for Jewish Studies (AAJS).
-In 2017 Zuckermann secured extensive research funding from Australia's National Health and Medical Research Council (NHMRC) to study effects of Indigenous language reclamation on wellbeing.
+He is elected member of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) and the Foundation for Endangered Languages.
+He serves as editorial board member of the Journal of Language Contact (Brill), International Academic Board Advisor of the Institute for the Study of Global Antisemitism and Policy, board member of the Online Museum of Jewish Theatre, and expert witness in trademarks and forensic linguistics.

+Since February 2017 Zuckermann has been President of the Australian Association for Jewish Studies (AAJS).
+In 2013–2015 he was President of the Australasian Association of Lexicography (AustraLex).
+In 2011–2024 he was Professor of Linguistics and Chair of Endangered Languages at the University of Adelaide, and has since moved to Flinders University.
+He is also Adjunct Professor at the Australian Catholic University.